datacentricdesign/connected-home/README.md

 ```

 Then, we use bumpversion to increment the new version.
 In the example below,
-change the version to the current one
+change the version to the current one.
+Choose from major, minor or patch version.

 ```
-bumpversion --current-version 0.0.1 minor setup.py connected_home/__init__.py
+bumpversion --current-version 0.0.1 patch setup.py connected_home/__init__.py
 ```

 ```